India's RBI hikes rates as inflation pressures build; drops 'accommodative' from stance | Business

 Das had said earlier that a move at the June 8 meeting was a "no brainer".
 But analysts polled by Reuters had been divided over how aggressive it would be, with forecasts ranging between 25 and 75 bps.
 Wednesday's increase follows a 40-bps rise in early May at an unscheduled meeting that kicked off the central bank's tightening cycle, which economists expect to be relatively short.

 "The more hawkish tone on inflation suggests to us that the MPC will continue to frontload policy tightening over the coming months, perhaps with another a 50bp hike in the next scheduled meeting in August," said Shilan Shah, senior India economist at Capital Economics.
-PRICE PRESSURES INTENSIFYING
+For more analysts' views on the RBI outlook, see

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)